-The second episode Siren comes from Roxanne Benjamin who makes her directorial debut here, having previously worked as a producer on all three V/H/S films and subsequently went on to make the Dont Fall episode of XX.
+The second episode Siren comes from Roxanne Benjamin who makes her directorial debut here, having previously worked as a producer on all three V/H/S films and subsequently going on to make the Dont Fall episode of XX.
 The episode has the same structure as all the others ordinary people on the road who take a step over into the uncanny.
 In this case, a trio of girls are invited home by a family who prove to be unsettlingly normal.
 The off-puttingly normal family theme is one that has been done in a number of other films.
 This follows their general path without doing anything vastly original.
 Like The Way In, this suffers from feeling like it is building to something but ends before the story reaches a proper conclusion (or perhaps because of the need to segue into the subsequent episode).